Paul Migliazzo

 Paul Migliazzo (born March 11, 1964) is an American former professional football linebacker who was selected in the eighth round and played for the Chicago Bears in 1987.
 He played college football at the University of Oklahoma and was a member of the school's 1985 national championship team.
-Migliazzo was subsequently drafted 221st overall in the eighth round by the Chicago Bears under coach Mike Ditka in 1987.
+Migliazzo was subsequently drafted 221st overall in the eighth round by the Bears under coach Mike Ditka in 1987.
 He was waived in December of that year.